Body image: Men

 The ideal male body is perceived to feature a narrow waist and hips, broad shoulders, a well-developed upper body, [and] toned "six-pack" abs.
 The figure may be traced back to an idealized male doll, G.I.
 Joe.
 The "bulked-up action heroes, along with the brawny characters in many video games, present an anatomically impossible ideal for boys, much as Barbie promotes proportions that are physically impossible for girls."
+Action dolls have been found to gain more muscularity and lose body fat with successive editions.
 Boys who are exposed to depictions of muscular warriors who solve problems with their fists may internalize the lesson that aggression and muscles are essential to masculinity.

-53% of boys cited advertisements as a "major source of pressure to look good; [though] social media (57%) and friends (68%) exerted more influence, while celebrities (49%) were slightly less persuasive".
-In spite of this, 22% of adolescent boys thought that the ideals depicted by the media were aspirational, while 33% called them healthy.

 Some studies have reported a higher incidence of body dissatisfaction among Korean boys and girls than among boys and girls living in the United States, while noting that these studies fail to control for the slimmer and smaller size of Koreans as compared with Westerners.
 A cross-cultural analysis of the United States and South Korea focusing on social media found that between South Korean men and American men, Korean men are more concerned with their body image in relation to their social media use.

-Many teenage boys participate in extreme workouts and weight training, and may abuse supplements and steroids to further increase muscle mass.
+Teenage boys may participate in extreme workouts and weight training, and may abuse supplements and steroids to further increase muscle mass.
 In 2016, 10.5% acknowledged the use of muscle-enhancing substances, while 5 to 6% of respondents admitted to the use of steroids.
 Although dieting is often overlooked, a significant increase in eating disorders is present among men.
-Currently, 1 out of 4 men suffer from eating disorders, while 31% have admitted to purging or binge eating in the past.
+Currently, males account for 1 in 4 of those suffering from eating disorders, while 31% have admitted to purging or binge eating in the past.

 Men often desire up to 26 pounds of additional muscle mass.
 Men who endorse traditional masculine ideas are more likely to desire additional muscle.
-The connection between masculinity and muscle can be traced to Classical antiquity.
+The connection between masculinity and muscle can be traced to classical antiquity.

 Men with lower, more feminine waist–hip ratios (WHR) feel less comfortable and self-report lower body esteem and self-efficacy than men with higher, more masculine, WHRs.